root202/squat-machine/README.md

 -----------------

 # Disclaimer
-- This has not been marginally tested
+- This has only been marginally tested
 - This was initially put together between 0000 and 0200 on a sunday night, after about 4 hours of sleep
 - The docker stuff is untested, but using the env vars via ConfigArgsParse should make it function a bit easier.
 You'll probably need to update [docker-compose.yaml](./docker-compose.yaml)